telerik/reporting-docs/knowledge-base/change-recent-folders-listed-in-the-standalone-report-designer-open-menu.md

 ## Description

 When installing Telerik Reporting, the Standalone report designer also includes a user configuration for the user experience.
-This can used to manipulate Recent Folders, Recent Documents or Connection String.
+This can be used to manipulate Recent Folders, Recent Documents or Connection String.
 See the following solution for how to do this.

 ## Solution